Developing Artists in Rural Touring (DART)

 Brush stroke

-Our principal way of supporting artists is through our Developing Artists in Rural Touring Programme (DART).
-DART is open to artists who live and/or work in the East and West Midlands.
+Our principal way of supporting artists is through our Developing Artists in Rural Touring Programme (DART)

 Launching in 2013, DART has supported nearly 50 artists and companies.
 The initiative has also supported the creation of new and exciting work and has brought promoters and audiences closer to the creation of this work.